scqubits/qfit/README.md

 QFit supports a wide variety of circuit quantum electrodynamic systems, thanks to the powerful Python library `scqubits` as its backend simulator.
 Once you've extracted your parameters, you can pass them directly to scQubits for any further numerical simulations you need to do.

-So, why wait?
-Dive in and explore what QFit can do for you!
+Join us in refining QFit during its beta phase!
+Your insights and reports are invaluable in making QFit a robust tool for this community.
+Dive in and explore what QFit can do for you, and let us know your experience!

 Installation and Usage
 ----------------------